 Golden Gate National Recreation Area

-The 600 square mile park in Marin County, located across the Golden Gate Bridge from downtown San Francisco is a huge natural area to explore.
+The 600-square-mile park in Marin County, located across the Golden Gate Bridge from downtown San Francisco is a huge natural area to explore.
 It is a designated Biosphere Reserve with many attractions and beautiful places to explore.
-Choose one of the walking trials, enjoy the beaches (some of which have fantastic views of Golden Gate Bridge) and enjoy a picnic in one of the many picnic areas around the park.
+Choose one of the walking trails, enjoy the beaches (some of which have fantastic views of Golden Gate Bridge) and enjoy a picnic in one of the many picnic areas around the park.
 You can even spend a night here at the campgrounds.